mubarizafzal/PersonalWebsite/README.md

 # mubarizafzal.com

-Personal website built with HTML and SASS, with an Nginx server on a Google Cloud VM.
+Personal website built using HTML/SASS/JQuery, with an Nginx server on a Google Cloud VM.